Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Results

-Since stimulus properties do not depend on the arousal modulation, any variations in stimulus processing with $\Delta_{H}^{E}$ must be driven by changes in the spontaneous dynamics.
-We can thus use the insights of the previous section to develop intuition for the inverted-U nature of the decoding performance.
+We used the insights of the previous section to develop intuition for the inverted-U nature of stimulus discriminability.
 To begin, we note that stimulus identity would be perfectly read-out from population activity if each stimulus could strongly activate all of its targeted clusters on every trial and strongly suppress all non-targeted clusters.
-To examine the extent to which this ideal scenario occurs, we quantified two properties of the cluster activation pattern in response to stimulus presentation (Fig.~\ref{f:decoding_intuition_model}A): (i) the difference between the average firing-rates of targeted and non-targeted clusters (i.e., the ``cluster signal" (Sec.~\ref{s:cluster_signal}); and (ii) the difference between the fractions of targeted and non-targeted clusters that are activated (i.e., the ``cluster reliability" (Sec.~\ref{s:cluster_reliability}).
+To quantify the extent to which the ideal scenario occurs, we examined two properties of network activity following stimulus presentation (Fig.~\ref{f:decoding_intuition_model}A; \nameref{s:Methods}): (i) the difference between the average firing rates of targeted and non-targeted clusters (``cluster signal"), and (ii) the difference between the fractions of targeted and non-targeted clusters that are in an activated state (``cluster reliability").

-The cluster signal increased slightly and then strongly decreased as a function of the $\Delta_{H}^{E}$ arousal modulation (Fig.~\ref{f:decoding_intuition_model}B).
-At low $\Delta_{H}^{E}$, there is a large separation in the spontaneous firing rates of active and inactive clusters (Fig.~\ref{f:mean_field_vs_sims}A,B).
-Because stimulus presentation biases the activation of targeted clusters (Fig.~\ref{f:activeClusters_targeted_nontargeted}A,B), the cluster signal is thus high in this regime (Fig.~\ref{f:decoding_intuition_model}A Left).
-When $\Delta_{H}^{E}$ is increased slightly, the contrast between active and inactive clusters remains large; at the same time, transitions between cluster states become easier and more frequent (Fig.~\ref{f:mean_field_vs_sims}D-G).
-This enables an increase in the relative amount of targeted cluster activation in response to a stimulus (Fig.~\ref{f:activeClusters_targeted_nontargeted}C), which yields the small rise in the cluster signal.
-As $\Delta_{H}^{E}$ is increased further, the spontaneous firing rates of active and inactive clusters converge (Fig.~\ref{f:mean_field_vs_sims}A,B).
-In consequence, the distinction between the evoked firing rates of targeted and non-targeted clusters also decreases, and the cluster signal falls off (Fig.~\ref{f:decoding_intuition_model}A Right).
+The cluster signal increased slightly and then strongly decreased as a function of arousal strength (Fig.~\ref{f:decoding_intuition_model}B).
+At low arousal, there is a large separation in the spontaneous firing rates of active and inactive clusters; because stimulus presentation biases the activation of targeted clusters, the cluster signal is high in this regime (Fig.~\ref{f:decoding_intuition_model}A Left).
+When arousal increases to moderate levels, the contrast between active and inactive clusters decreases but remains substantial; at the same time, transitions between cluster states are induced more easily.
+These effects enable an increase in the relative amount of targeted cluster activation in response to a stimulus, and the cluster signal remains relatively high (Fig.~\ref{f:decoding_intuition_model}A Middle).
+As arousal increases further, the spontaneous firing rates of active and inactive clusters further converge.
+In consequence, the contrast between the average evoked responses of targeted and non-targeted clusters also decreases, and the cluster signal eventually drops to near zero (Fig.~\ref{f:decoding_intuition_model}A Right).